 “I will.”
 Allie’s voice was muffled, pressed against Jules’ shoulder.

 As the train pulled away and out of sight, Jules stood staring at the tracks.
 In that moment she envied Allie so much it hurt.
 In about an hour Mom would pick Allie up at the station.
 She and Mandy and Lisbeth would demand all the details of her visit.
 Allie would say she loved PJ, and then she would make fun of Jules’ obnoxious friends.
 Later, when it was time for bed, the last words she would hear would be Lisbeth’s: I’m glad you had fun, but I’m glad you’re home.
 I missed you.

 One afternoon while Mandy and Tim were having lunch at Russel-Berries, she saw a help wanted sign.
-Impulsively she spoke to the managers, Russel Desmond and Barry Greene about the job.
-She admitted she had no waitressing experience, but they liked her smile, told her she had "the look” they wanted, and hired her.
+Impulsively she spoke to the managers, Russel Desmond and Barry Snyder about the job.
+She admitted she had no waitressing experience, but they told her she had "the look” they wanted, and they hired her.